Confederate States of America: Political economy

 Approximately 85% of both the North and South white populations lived on family farms, both regions were predominantly agricultural, and mid-century industry in both was mostly domestic.
 But the Southern economy was pre-capitalist in its overwhelming reliance on the agriculture of cash crops to produce wealth, while the great majority of farmers fed themselves and supplied a small local market.
 Southern cities and industries grew faster than ever before, but the thrust of the rest of the country's exponential growth elsewhere was toward urban industrial development along transportation systems of canals and railroads.
 The South was following the dominant currents of the American economic mainstream, but at a "great distance" as it lagged in the all-weather modes of transportation that brought cheaper, speedier freight shipment and forged new, expanding inter-regional markets.

 A third count of the pre-capitalist Southern economy relates to the cultural setting.
-The South and southerners did not adopt a work ethic, nor the habits of thrift that marked the rest of the country.
+White southerners did not adopt a work ethic, nor the habits of thrift that marked the rest of the country.
 It had access to the tools of capitalism, but it did not adopt its culture.
 The Southern Cause as a national economy in the Confederacy was grounded in "slavery and race, planters and patricians, plain folk and folk culture, cotton and plantations".

 National production

 The Confederacy started its existence as an agrarian economy with exports, to a world market, of cotton, and, to a lesser extent, tobacco and sugarcane.
-Local food production included grains, hogs, cattle, and gardens.
+Local food production included grain, hogs, cattle, and vegetables.
 The cash came from exports but the Southern people spontaneously stopped exports in early 1861 to hasten the impact of "King Cotton", a failed strategy to coerce international support for the Confederacy through its cotton exports.
-When the blockade was announced, commercial shipping practically ended (the ships could not get insurance), and only a trickle of supplies came via blockade runners.
-The cutoff of exports was an economic disaster for the South, rendering useless its most valuable properties, its plantations and their enslaved workers.
+When the blockade was announced, commercial shipping practically ended (because the ships could not get insurance), and only a trickle of supplies came via blockade runners.
+The cutoff of exports was an economic disaster for the South, rendering useless its most valuable properties: its plantations and their enslaved workers.
 Many planters kept growing cotton, which piled up everywhere, but most turned to food production.
 All across the region, the lack of repair and maintenance wasted away the physical assets.